yz201906/RibOxi-seq/README.md

 ```
 riboxi_pipeline.sh [file_containing_sample_list] [umi_length_as_number] [genome_path] [genome_basename] [species_exactly_as_mentioned_above] [3'-adapter_sequence] [in-line_barcode_sequence]
 ```
 In the directory where the pipeline is run, there will be intermediary files starting with "dt" and "trimmed" generated, which is from cutadapt read-through adapter trimming step.
 There are also assembled and unassembled read files from pear.
 These are for potential troubleshooting, and they can be automatically removed by uncommenting ``riboxi_pipeline.sh`` line 104-108.
-Trimming, read-merging and de-duplication statistics can be found in files named as [sample_name]".report".
+Trimming, read-merging and de-duplication statistics can be found in files named as "[sample_name].report".
 There will also be new directories named "bed_files" and "genomecov" in addition to one directory per sample for respective alignment output.
 The "bed_files" directory houses bed files and final count table, while the genomecov directory houses .genomecov files which can be directly uploaded to UCSC genome browser for visualization.

 **To use scripts separately**:

-``move_umi.py``: make sure read-through adapters are trimmed and R1 and R2 are merged into a single rea.
+``move_umi.py``: make sure read-through adapters are trimmed and R1 and R2 are merged into a single read.
 Run:
 ```
 move_umi.py [input_fastq] [length_of_umi_as_number] [output_name] [sequence_of_in-line_barcode] [3'-linker_sequence]
 ```